 - Set Up Action and Intonation – Next, you need to adjust the action and intonation of your bass.
 Low action will help you to play smoother and cleaner.
 And without a good intonation, your notes won’t sound in tune.
 Always adjust intonation and action before recording.

 - Master Your Part – A very important step is to practice your part and master it.
 Never start recording unprepared.
 You have to know your part very well to play and record it perfectly.

 - Prepare Recording Environment – And the last thing to do before the bass recording session is to prepare for it.
 Open the project in DAW, connect the bass and audio interface, create a bass track, and test the volume.

 After you do all the things mentioned above, you are ready to start recording bass guitar.

 How To Record Bass Guitar With Amps

-First, let’s learn how to record bass guitar with a real amplifier.
+First, let’s learn how to record a bass guitar with a real bass amplifier.
 The approach can be different when you record with a real amp.
 So, it’s important to explain it separately.